hannasm/ExpressiveLoggingDotNet/ExpressiveLogging.Tests/README_ExpressiveAssertions.md

 > 'Depth 1 - index' with value '2'.

+This indicates at scope depth of 1, there is a context field defined called index, with the value 2.
 This kind of context information greatly simplifies tracking down issues on failed tests without needing to employ debuggers or replay code.